UMR-CNRS-7267/Metacongo_Paper/README.md

 ![](https://github.com/UMR-CNRS-7267/Metacongo_Paper/blob/a32eebb3d65b6e58c5f7adf7758bbef7ad969aa8/metacongo_figues/00_logo.png)

- **_This repository contains descriptions of the tools and methods used to analyze metagenomic data from surface water sampled from the city of Pointe-Noire, Congo.
-The paper is published in XXX and  available here: http:blabla.com_**
+ **_The repository contains descriptions of the tools and methods used to analyze metagenomic data from surface water sampled from the city of Pointe-Noire, Congo.
+These analyses were published in this paper :_**